MohamedAli09/JourneyAPI/README.md

 This API is designed for managing tour operations, including user authentication, booking reviews, and tour management.
 It's built with Node.js, Express, and MongoDB, providing a robust and scalable solution for tour-based applications.

+## Live Preview

+You can view the live API in action at [this link](http://hakuna-matata.balloapi.online/).

 ## Features

 - **User Authentication**: Secure user registration and login using JWT.